giellalt/dict-smn-fin/improve_data/00_readme.txt

  1. add pos value to smn lemma lacking it
   1.1 issue:

-there are 609 smn lemma without pos value
+there are 176 smn lemma without pos value
 0_inc>cl smn_lemma2tag.txt
-     609 smn_lemma2tag.txt
+     176 smn_lemma2tag.txt

-but about 1/3 of them can not be analysed by the current version of the smn analyzer 0_inc>cat smn_lemma2tag.txt |usmn|g '+?'|cl
+but some of them can not be analysed by the current version of the smn analyzer 0_inc>cat smn_lemma2tag.txt |usmn|g '+?'|cl
-     192
+    145

 The list of unkown lemmata is in the file unknown_lemma.txt.